In the Visiting Room

 Visitors may briefly embrace their loved one while masked upon greeting and again upon exiting the visiting room.
 We understand loved ones are eager to reunite, but at this time, physical contact must be limited to avoid spread of COVID-19.

-Physical contact between a prisoner and visitor beyond that described previously, is considered “excessive” and can be cause for staff to terminate the visit and, in some cases, to either suspend the visiting privileges of the visitor for some period and/or to discipline the prisoner.
-Although most staff will use common sense and not overreact to transitory non-sexual touching (a prisoner physically guiding his/her wife/husband away from an obstacle as they walk, a mother brushing dirt off a prisoner’s shirt), behaviors such as feeding each other, touching each other’s faces, adjusting each other’s clothing, and the like should be avoided.
+Physical contact between a prisoner and visitor beyond that described previously, is considered “excessive” and can be cause for staff to terminate the visit and, in some cases, to either suspend the visiting privileges of the visitor for some period and/or to discipline the incarcerated person.
+Although most staff will use common sense and not overreact to transitory non-sexual touching (an incarcerated person physically guiding his/her wife/husband away from an obstacle as they walk, a mother brushing dirt off an incarcerated person’s shirt), behaviors such as feeding each other, touching each other’s faces, adjusting each other’s clothing, and the like should be avoided.

 Food, Photographs, and Games

 Although at most prisons the prisoners are allowed to go to the vending machines with their visitors in order to select the food items they want, no prison allows the prisoners to touch either the money or the vending machines.
-A prisoner who handles money is subject to having his/her visit terminated and may be disciplined.
+An incarcerated person who handles money is subject to having his/her visit terminated and may be disciplined.

 Most prisons provide limited board and card games for prisoners and their visitors to play together.
 These may include Scrabble, Dominoes, Uno, Checkers, Chess, and other like games.
 Most prisons also have children books that prisoners can read to their minor visitors as well as religious materials from most major religions (the Bible, the Torah, the Koran).

-Prison visiting rooms have digital cameras available for photographs of prisoners and/or their visitors to be taken.
+Prison visiting rooms have digital cameras available for photographs of incarcerated people and/or their visitors to be taken.
 There is a cost for the photographs, usually two dollars for each photograph.
 At some prisons, the visitor purchases a “ticket” for the photograph either from staff in the processing center or from a vending machine in the processing center or in the visiting room.
 At other prisons, the prisoner is required to purchase the photo ticket from the canteen.
-Either staff or a prisoner who works in the visiting room takes and prints the photograph and it is given to the prisoner during the course of the visit.
-Either the prisoner may keep the photo (taking it back with him/her after his/her visit) or the visitor may take the photo.
+Either staff or an incarcerated person who works in the visiting room takes and prints the photograph and it is given to the incarcerated person during the course of the visit.
+Either the incarcerated person may keep the photo (taking it back with him/her after his/her visit) or the visitor may take the photo.

 Rules and Violations